Dewberry/stormcloud/workflow.md

 # workflow

-Sandbox for downloading, analyzing, and cataloging historic storm data for use in Stochastic Storm Transposition (SST).

 The data download and analysis pipelines leverage both a PostgreSQL database and Python libraries to identify storm events and create visual documents for cataloging these events.
 React and Meilisearch are utilized to serve these documents as a catalog with search engine capabilities.

 ---